KalpeshKadam-eaton/mcuboot/docs/imgtool.md

 instead, the TLV area will contain the whole public key and thus the bootloader can be independent from the key(s).
 For more information on the additional requirements of this option, see the [design](design.md) document.

+The --cert argument can be used to provide the certificate file path.
+Specify the option multiple time to add multiple certificates.
+Tag field can have the same value.
+TLV will be created in the form : Tag|Length|Value.